cvet/fonline/README.md

 * *Resources* - resources for build applications but not related to code
 * *SdkPlaceholder* - all this stuff merged with build output in resulted sdk zip
 * *Source* - fonline engine specific code
-* *SourceTools* - some tools for formatting code or count it
 * *ThirdParty* - external dependencies of engine, included to repository

 ## Clone / Build / Setup

 You can build project by sh/bat script or directly use [CMake](https://cmake.org) generator.
 In any way first you must install CMake version equal or higher then 3.6.3.
-Unformation about build scripts you can find at BuildScripts/README.md.
+Information about build scripts you can find at BuildScripts/README.md.
 All output binaries you can find in Build/Binaries directory.

 ## Third-party packages